 You can be a tourist at home

 For a long time, it could have been argued that the UK was neglected when it came to tourism.
-Let’s not forget that this is a country which has free museums and some of the best attractions in the world, yet we were all quick to jump on a plane (and presumably run from the weather!).
+Let’s not forget that this is a country which has free museums and some of the best attractions in the world from Stonehenge to Big Ben, yet we were all quick to jump on a plane (and presumably run from the weather!).

 A staycation really can help you make the most of your local surroundings.
 You’ll quickly learn that you can book a hotel in Aberdeen, and have just as much fun there as you would have by galivanting around the continent.